 The winter gardening is not merely a great addition to home; it also provides many benefits.
 There are those who believe that gardening must cease once the first frost hits, but that’s not true.
 The gardeners can enjoy the sensations of gardening year-round in several ways and continue growing plants, vegetables, herbs, and fruit during the winter months.

 “January is the quietest month in the garden.
 But just because it looks quiet doesn’t mean that nothing is happening.
 The soil open to the sky, absorb the pure rainfall while microorganisms convert tilled-under fodder into usable nutrients for the next crop of plants.
-The feasting earth worms tunnel along, aerating the soil and preparing it to welcome the seeds and bare roots to come.” –Rosalie Muller Wright
+The feasting earthworms tunnel along, aerating the soil and preparing it to welcome the seeds and bare roots to come.” –Rosalie Muller Wright

-Benefits of Winter Gardening
+Winter Gardening Benefits

 - Winter gardening adds beauty and fragrance to the season.
 It is cost effective as those who grow herbs and vegetables at home can save on grocery store prices.
-During the winter months, the prices of herbs, fruits and vegetables tend to increase.
+During the winter months, the prices of herbs, fruits, and vegetables tend to increase.
 One can save money by growing own produce.

-Additional Benefits of Winter Gardening
+Additional Winter Gardening Benefits

 1- Climate Consideration

 Before working on any winter gardening project, better to know the approximate depth of the frost line and date of first expected killing frost for your region.

 Mulch not only block weeds and make the garden look nice.
 It also helps to keep the soil warm and moist.
 A healthy layer of mulch can go a long way toward protecting roots and bulbs from encroaching frost.